 Payments of regular amounts from non-state foreign superannuation are usually subject to tax.

 We recommend you contact us for further advice as individual circumstances do vary.

 The end of the year is a good time to review any fringe benefits that might be provided to employees that might not have been identified.

-With the introduction of the 39% top personal tax rate from 1 April 2021, it has affected FBT rates.
-The top single FBT rate increases to 63.93%, and alternate rate increases to 49.25%.
-With the increases in rates, you may wish to reconsider the benefits provided to employees especially around motor vehicles.
+FBT rates increased as the result of the introduction of the 39% top personal tax rate from 1 April 2021.
+The top single FBT rate is now 63.93%, and alternate rate is now 49.25%.
+With the increases in rates, you may wish to reconsider the benefits provided to employees – especially around motor vehicles.

 The fourth quarter FBT return is different to the other FBT returns during the year.
 An alternate rate calculation is either compulsory (for those who used the alternate rate during the year) or is optional (for those who used the single rate).
-If all employees to whom fringe benefits are provided are on the highest income tax bracket, and this option is available, it may be beneficial to continue using the single rate.
+With the new top tax rate band, it may be worth considering a full attribution calculation to minimise FBT.

 A close company calculation option is available for vehicles acquired from 1 April 2017.
 This applies to close companies providing motor vehicles to a shareholder-employee that is available for private use.
 A close company can make this election for up to two shareholder-employees in the income year in which they purchase the motor vehicle or first start using the motor vehicle for business use.
 The effect is no FBT is payable, but income tax deductions and GST inputs related to private use are denied.

 We can assist in the preparation of FBT returns, the filing of a close company calculation option election, or general FBT matters if required.